Jury

 [1-490] Suggested (oral) directions for the opening of the trial following empanelment

-Serving on a jury may be a completely new experience for some, if not all, of you.
-It is therefore appropriate for me to explain a number of matters to you.
-During the course of the trial I will remind you of some of these matters if they assume particular importance and I will give you further information if necessary.
+Serving on a jury may be a completely new experience for some, if not all, of you, and so it is appropriate for me to explain a number of matters to you before the trial begins.

 Other sources of information for jurors